NethServer/docs/administrator-manual/en/fax_server.rst

 .. note::

-  The configuration page of this module is available only in the old Server Manager and will not be ported to the new one.
+  The configuration page of this module is available only in the old Server Manager.

 The :index:`fax` server allows you to send and receive faxes via a modem connected directly to a server port or through a :index:`virtual modem`.